leftthomas/ProxyAnchor/README.md

-# MBNet
+# AdaptiveNet
-A PyTorch implementation of MBNet based on the paper [Multiple Branches Network]().
+A PyTorch implementation of AdaptiveNet based on the paper [Learn Temperature Scale and Pooling Adaptively]().

 ![Network Architecture](results/structure.png)